The Doon Dictionary

 Khadi

-Often called the "Fabric of Freedom," Khadi is the ultimate expression of slow fashion.
-It refers to fabric that is both hand-spun and hand-woven.
-Because the yarn hasn't been stretched and stressed by high-speed industrial machines, it retains its natural strength and breathability.
+Often called the “Fabric of Freedom.”
+Refers to fabric that is both hand-spun and hand-woven.
+The yarn retains its natural strength and breathability because it’s never been stressed by a high-speed machine.

 -